AliaumeL/polyregular-model-checking/README.md

 description of the results, rather than a table -- see [Section Running](#running) for details.

 - `benchmarker -d assets/HighLevel` this takes around 10 min to run.
-- `benchmarker -d assets/HighLevel -f assets/Formulas -t 5000` this is the heavy evaluation, which takes many hours to run.
+- `benchmarker -d assets/HighLevel -f assets/Formulas -t 5000` this is the heavy evaluation, which takes around 5-10 hours to run.

 As usual, you can run this locally (e.g. using stack) or in the docker.